ARCHIVED - Future-Oriented Statement of Operations for the Canadian Food Inspection Agency (Unaudited)

 Factors that could lead to material differences between the future-oriented statement of operations and the historical financial statements include:

-(e) As a result of future events, the Agency's compensation payments could be higher than the amount established for this statutory item (Refer to note 2 (d)).
+- As a result of future events, the Agency's compensation payments could be higher than the amount established for this statutory item (Refer to note 2 (d)).
 The variances associated with this factor are fairly common and often significant given the unforeseeable nature of events leading to compensation payments (Plant or animal diseases and outbreaks) and the importance of the amounts involved.

 - The estimate for employee severance benefits allowance could lead to material differences between the future-oriented statement and actual results.

-(g) As a result of future events, the Agency's revenues could be higher than the amount established for this statutory item (Refer to note 2 (f)).
-A variance could also be the result of the revenue statutory authority not being revised every year by Treasury Board versus increasing collected revenues of the past few years.
+- As a result of future events, the Agency's revenues could be different than the amount established for this statutory item (Refer to note 2 (f)).

 4. Summary of Significant Accounting Policies

 The future-oriented statement of operations has been prepared using the Government's accounting policies stated below, which are based on Canadian public sector accounting standards.
 The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.